robertvanoverbeek/AirflowTutorial/README.md

 ```
 t1_make_bq_dataset >> t2_bq_recent_questions_query >> t3_export_questions_to_gcs  >> t4_delete_bq_dataset
 ```
 The result of this can be seen in figure 4.
+You can see this 'Graph View' by using the link 'Airflow Web UI' as displayed in figure 3.
 It is also possible to specify this in a different format, as explained on (https://airflow.apache.org/tutorial.html#setting-up-dependencies).
 For instance with:

 ```